TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Auto-generate web manifest.
 * Add actions: open page? open docs? using RED.actions editor API. [ref](https://nodered.org/docs/api/ui/actions/)

-* Switch tooltips to using aria-label with hover CSS as in the new node.
 * Remove scripts/css flags from uibuilder panel, no longer in use (not while old client library still in use)
 * Better icons!
 See https://discourse.nodered.org/t/wish-for-new-nodes/73858/20
 * Consider adding an action for when a `uibuilder` node is selected - would open the web page. https://discourse.nodered.org/t/call-link-from-node-red-editor-ctrl-shift-d/73388/4